-- Numbers refer to commercial bulb types that can be purchased from your authorized dealer.
-If a bulb needs to be replaced, visit your authorized. - If a bulb needs to be replaced, visit your authorized dealer.
+• Numbers refer to commercial bulb types that can be purchased from your authorized dealer.

+• If a bulb needs to be replaced, visit your authorized dealer.

 BULB REPLACEMENT

 NOTE: Lens fogging can occur under certain atmospheric conditions.
 This will usually clear as atmospheric conditions change to allow the condensation to change back into a vapor.
 Turning the lamps on will usually accelerate the clearing process.